Table of Contents

 For example, your project might be hosted on GitHub and have a LICENSE file stating that it's released under the GNU General Public License (GPL).

 One important thing to note is that even if your content or software is openly available or free to use, it doesn't mean it is Open Source.
 Projects are only Open Source if it has an OSI-approved license.
-If you're unsure, consult with a legal advisor.
+If you need more clarification, consult with a legal advisor.

 Creating an open-source project